javjm2/Example-Python-Test-Framework/README.md

 If you delete that python.exe and then run:

-`where python` again then the official python.exe should now the first in the list.
+`where python` again then the official python.exe should now be the first in the list.

 ## Known Limitations